-If sperm motility (ability for the sperm to swim) and morphology (sperm shape) issues are present, certain lifestyle changes and nutritional supplements may be helpful.
+If sperm motility (ability for the sperm to swim) and morphology (sperm shape) issues are present, certain lifestyle changes may be helpful.

 Several studies have linked cigarette smoking to lower sperm count, motility, and morphology.
 Other research has shown that smoking also increases levels of oxidative stress in the semen and can lead to sperm DNA damage and genetically abnormal sperm.

 Excessive alcohol consumption has been shown to impair normal sperm.
 The evidence regarding moderate alcohol intake is less clear.
 However, most experts agree it’s best to avoid more than one drink per day.

 The likelihood of a woman becoming pregnant is much higher when you have intercourse in her “fertile window.”
 This window begins three days immediately leading up to and including ovulation.
 You can determine when the woman ovulates either by using basal temperature charts or with an over-the-counter ovulation predictor kit.

 The frequency of intercourse during the fertile window generally doesn’t matter.
 Although earlier studies seemed to show that several days of abstinence might increase sperm counts, more recent findings indicate that more frequent intercourse may, in fact, be better.

 Avoid the use of any artificial lubricants such as K-Y Jelly® or Replens® which can be toxic to sperm.

 The testicles should be cooler than the rest of the body for optimal sperm production.
 The harmful effect of a varicocele on sperm production may result from the extra warming of the area due to dilated veins.

 Eating a healthful diet rich in fruits, vegetables, and whole grains can be beneficial for sperm function and male fertility.
 Drinking enough water to stay well hydrated is also important.